SH3POZ/DevOps_Workshop/hands-on/Kubernetes/Kubernetes-08-Deploying Node.js Application in Kubernetes/README.md

-# Hands-on Kubernetes-08 : Deploying Node.js Application in Kubernetes
+# Hands-on Kubernetes-08: Deploying Node.js Application in Kubernetes

-Purpose of the this hands-on training is to teach the students how to Deploying Node.js Application in Kubernetes
+Purpose of the this hands-on training is to teach the students how to Deploying Node.js Applications in Kubernetes

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

 -  Configure App.js